cinnamonmanrng/cooking_chef/README.md

 ### Build 22.1 / Windows
 - Fixed a bug that caused all items to be unusable unless they were items specific to a specific recipe
 - Added all recipe, item and lootbox instances to chef_call_list
-### Build 22 / Windows
-- Replaced some of the get rating and get level functions in chef_skeleton to be dictionaries as this makes it easier to add and remove levels and ratings
-- Added a feature to chef_main check whether the user has the required modules installed on starting the application (also in chef_game to check for pygame)
-- Removed unnecessary double imports
-- Fixed a slight bug with lootboxes when trying to run open_lootbox function when the player's lootbox inventory is empty which did not give you any prompts that the inventory is empty
-- Fixed an issue with the keyboard module not importing properly
-- Changed the look of max level to only include the experience instead of also listing next_level and max_xp
-- Created a start for the pygame application
-- Added new recipes, lootboxes and items
-- Optimised timer function to have a dictionary to check for recipe_id instead of if statements in chef_func
-- Massively improved on code in chef_func, made it much easier to work with and read
-- Removed debugging statements
-- Fixed a bug that caused lootboxes to only provide the same item over and over again
-- Added a rating display for save slot 2 and 3 that was missing before
-- Added a 41% chance to get a mythical lootbox at recipe rating 5
 </br>
 Thank you for reading this and downloading my game, I hope you enjoy it :smiley: